 Computer security is layered with different components and many different approaches.
 One can take security to the extreme, and do their best to block out the world at the expense of speed.
 Others will do nothing, and act like it really doesn't matter, and no matter what they have it under control.
 At pcmd we take the middle of the road approach by utilizing good basic protections with minimal effect on computer performance, and internet browsing.

-Studies and hacked password lists have shown that most users do not use strong passwords, they tend to use the same password for everything.
-Ask them to change it and instant frustration, and feelings of anger over their future failure to remember the new password sets in.
+There have been studies and hacked password lists have shown that most users do not use strong passwords, they tend to use the same password for everything.
+Ask them to change it, and instant frustration, and feelings of anger over their future failure to remember the new password sets in.
 Passwords are a part of life on the web and strong passwords are more than a good idea, they are a necessity.
 Strong passwords that are not used on more than one site are required in order to protect one from random online attacks.
 So, what is a strong password?
 A strong password is a password that does not use dictionary words of any kind.
+This includes any word from any language, including slang.
 A strong password has a varied input like capitols, numbers, and punctuation.
 A strong password is also reasonably long, say at least eight or more characters.
-PCMD recommends you use password generators to create the password and the use of password management program programs such as Lastpass, Dashlane, or one of the many others.
-By utilizing password management software one can create passwords that meet the maximum length allowed by each individual website which can make it very hard to crack, or at least take a lifetime.
-A thief will always go for the easy low hanging fruit, therefore the use of a truly strong password will keep one in a much better position than the person who uses their dog or cats name.
+The longer the password the lower the need for variation.
+If the password is twenty characters long a strong then the password could be all letters.
+PCMD recommends the use of password generators to create the password and the use of password management program programs such as Dashlane, or one of the many others to enter the password automatically.
+By utilizing password management software one can create passwords that meet the maximum length allowed by each individual website which can make it very hard to crack, or take a lifetime to crack.
+Trying to type a password that is 64 characters long could be a challenge, so really long passwords would need to be reserved for accounts you would never need to manually enter the password.
+A thief will always go for the easy low hanging fruit, therefore the use of a truly strong password will keep one in a much better position than the person who uses their dog, or cats name for a password.

 A good example of programs with security flaws is Java.
 Which seems to need to be updated all the time.
 The more recent versions of Java will remove the previously installed version(s) automatically, which is nice.
 However, it only goes so far back, so any versions not automatically uninstalled will need to be uninstalled manually.
 These older versions can cause odd little troubles, or slow downs that seem to go away once Java is removed.